bgoonz/INTERVIEW-PREP-COMPLETE/interview-prep/ds_algo-practice/README.md

   get(position) {
     // Throw an error if position is greater than the length of the LinkedList if (position >= this.length) {
-      throw new Error('Position outside of list range');
+      throw new Error("Position outside of list range");
     }

     // Start with the head of the list.